Holyrood Palace or the Palace of

 Elizabeth.

-1603 - Queen Elizabeth dies without leaving
+1603 - Queen Elizabeth died without leaving

 an heir.
 Mary Queen of Scots son James VI of

-Scotland, becomes King of England as well,
+Scotland, became King of England as well,

 uniting the two countries.